GridPlus/gridplus-sdk/docs/index.md

         <td>crypto</td>
         <td>Object</td>
         <td>`NodeCrypto`</td>
         <td>Crypto function package.
-You only need to specify a different value if you are using React Native</td>
+If you are using React Native, you should use `gridplus-react-native-crypto`, otherwise you can use the native Nodejs `crypto` module</td>
     </tr>
 </table>